 The tuna business continues to be characterized by lively ups and downs.
 Traditionally, demand for tuna picks up strongly again worldwide in October.

-Until the end of September, a three-month "FAD ban" (fishing ban between July and September) still applies in the largest fishing area, the Western Pacific (FAO 71).
-This means that fishing with decoy buoys is prohibited during this period.
-This was recently compounded by bad weather and high operating costs (diesel oil) for vessel owners, resulting in fewer vessels at sea.
-All this together led to even lower catch results in the FAO 71 fishing area in August compared to the same month last year (-50%).
-The situation is similar in September.
+Until the end of September, a three-month "FAD ban" (fishing ban between July and September) still applies in the largest fishing area in the Western Pacific (FAO 71).
+This means that the Fishing with decoy buoys is prohibited during this period.
+In addition, there was recently bad weather and high operating costs (dieselöl) for ship owners, so that fewer ships were at sea.
+All this together füled to even lower catch results in August in fishing area FAO 71 compared to the same month last year (-50%).
+In September it looks ähn similar.
 Market insiders believe that catch quotas in August and September will determine the price until the end of the year.
 So as soon as demand picks up, the price will also climb.
 This will be in the fall at the latest, when traditionally the big tenders come from the retail sector, which will then meet a lower market supply.
 Another price driver is the poor euro/dollar exchange rate, which imports inflation into Europe.
-This is because everything that has to be paid for in US$ is additionally made more expensive by the weak euro ...
-The situation is similar in September.
+For alles, what in US$ is to be paid, additionalätionally due to the weak euro expensiver ...

 Market insiders believe that catch quotas in August and September will determine the price until the end of the year.
 So as soon as demand picks up, the price will also climb.
 This will be in the fall at the latest, when traditionally the big tenders come from the retail sector, which will then meet a lower market supply.
 Another price driver is the poor euro/dollar exchange rate, which imports inflation into Europe.
 This is because everything that has to be paid for in US$ is additionally made more expensive by the weak euro ...
 According to our latest information, the producers of canned tuna are already sold out until December.
 Negotiations are currently underway for shipments for January and February 2023.
 But don't worry: We are well stocked with top quality tuna (in the durable can and as a space-saving pouch pack).
 Just ask our PMM experts directly.